 All constitutional precedent and prior practice, applied to the 2010 census counts, would now yield a Senate of 62 districts.
-The Senate Alternative Revision (February 12, 2012) therefore consists of that number of districts.
+The Senate Alternative (February 9, 2012) therefore consists of that number of districts.
 The rationale now offered by the Senate Majority for creating 63 districts is irrational and inconsistent.
 The Senate Majority's outside counsel framed his exposition of the new - or newly disclosed - constitutional theory as a correction of the supposed errors in my previous testimony to LATFOR on this subject.
 Essentially, I am accused of supposing that he meant what he said, and said what he meant, ten years ago.
-I have attempted to straighten out the confusion in a statement, The Size of the New York State Senate: a Reply to Michael Carvin, which is attached (along with a version of my prior testimony, updated to take account of the adjusted, legally-mandated redistricting database that LATFOR finally produced in the first week of January).
+I have attempted to straighten out the confusion in a statement, "The Size of the New York State Senate: a Reply to Michael Carvin," which is attached, along with an updated version of my prior testimony.

 In addition, it would be useful to dispose of two excuses that have recently been offered to the press by Senators Skelos and Nozzolio.
-(Readers who find the following discussion obscure, will find a full explanation in the statement and previous testimony that are attached.)

 The new revelation did not have to wait until January, when LATFOR, after much unjustified delay, finally produced the adjusted database required by Chap.
 57 of the Laws of 2010.
 The table appended to Mr. Carvin's January 5, 2012 memorandum uses the unadjusted PL94-171 population counts released by the Census Bureau on March 25, 2011.
 He does not even refer to the adjusted database.
-The identical memorandum could have been written at the end of last March - except that the Senate Majority had not yet decided what number of districts they wanted to pretend the Constitution requires.
+There is no reason the memorandum could not have been written at the end of March - except that the Senate Majority had not yet decided what number of districts they wanted to pretend the Constitution to requires.